LoyolaChicagoBooks/introcs-csharp/rst/variables.rst

 .. image:: images/variableChange.png

-We can carry this session one step further, illustrating a difference between C# and math:
+We can carry this csharp session one step further, illustrating a difference between C# and math:

 .. code-block:: none